East Genomics

 What is rapid exome sequencing?

-Rapid prenatal exome sequencing is relatively new within the NHS.
-It looks for a limited number of specific fetal anomalies.
-The test reads all the DNA letters in the fetal exome – the part of the genome where most changes that cause genetic conditions are found.
+Rapid prenatal exome sequencing (opens in a new tab) is relatively new within the NHS.
+It looks for a limited number of gene changes responsible for specific fetal anomalies.
+The test reads all the DNA (opens in a new tab) letters in the fetal exome (opens in a new tab) – the part of the genome (opens in a new tab) where most changes that cause genetic conditions are found.
 DNA differences between an unborn baby and their parents are looked for, to find changes that may be causing a genetic condition.

-What are we doing?
+What we did

-Our aim is to identify any existing differences in terms of access to this type of genetic testing.
+Our aim was to identify any existing differences in terms of access to this type of genetic testing.
 This is to ensure people get equal access to services, no matter where they live, or which hospital they are treated at.

-• Undertaking engagement to understand current pathways, including gaps and challenges
+- Undertaking engagement to understand current pathways, including gaps and challenges.

-• Baseline activity data for R21
+- Baseline activity data for R21.

 Watch our R21 Genomics BITE education session